periaate/blume/README.md

 ## Licensing
-All library code is licensed under MPL 2.0, unless otherwise specified. \
-All code under any `cmd` directory is licensed under GPL 3.0, unless otherwise specified. \
-In general: If you can import it, it's MPL 2.0; If you can compile it, it's GPL 3.0. \
+If you can import it, it's MPL 2.0; If you can compile it, it's GPL 3.0.
-Exceptions are described in files or in the README or LICENSE files of directories.